Muir Woods National Monument: Birds

 Muir Woods is home to over 50 species of birds.
 This relatively low number is due to the lack of insects.
 The tannin in the trees repels the insects and the volume of flowers and fruits produced by plants below the canopy is limited by the shade of the redwoods.

 It is occasionally possible to see northern spotted owls or pileated woodpeckers in the forest.
 While decreasing in numbers elsewhere, the spotted owls appear to be thriving in the monument and other evergreen forests in the area.
 A National Park Service monitoring project of the owls is ongoing within the monument.
 The project has found that adult owls are finding mates, raising young to adulthood and the young are having new broods of their own.

 Mammals

-The monument is home to a variety of mammals ranging in size from the 4 inch American shrew mole to the (much larger) black-tailed subspecies of mule deer, Odocoileus hemionus columbianus.
-The majority of the mammals are nocturnal or are burrowing animals living under the ground or the dense litter on the forest floor.
-Most commonly seen are Sonoma chipmunks, and western gray squirrels.
+The monument is home to a variety of mammals ranging in size from the small, four-inch long American shrew mole to the much larger black-tailed subspecies of mule deer, Odocoileus hemionus columbianus.
+The majority of the monument's mammals are either nocturnal or are burrowing animals that live underground or in the forest floor's dense plant litter.
+Most commonly seen are Sonoma chipmunks and western gray squirrels.

 Bears historically roamed the area but were largely exterminated by habitat destruction.
 In 2003 a male black bear was spotted wandering in various areas of Marin County, including Muir Woods.

 There are 11 species of bats that call the monument home, often using hollows burned into the redwoods by past fires as a maternity colony.

 In November 2010 sea otters (Enhydra lutris) have been spotted swimming in the new stream channel constructed in the lagoon area of Redwood Creek.